 - Official High School Transcripts

 - Scholastic Aptitude Test (SAT) or the American College Test (ACT).
-Our SAT code is 2666.
+Our SAT code is 2666 and the ACT code is 3668.

 Required academic or college preparatory courses: